JonPara/SQL_Assignment/README.md

-# SQL_Assignment
+# Sakila Analysis

-SQL notes and practice exercises working with different tables using joins, editing and other fuctions so filter through large sets of data and query tables to make more sense of the data infront of me.
+I used SQL to work with several different tables using joins, editing and other fuctions to filter through large sets of data and query tables to make more sense of the data infront of me.